N-b-dy/ioBroker.oxxify-fan-control/README.md

 - Added states for objects with high byte 0x03 with reading and writing
 - Recreate device objects on adapter restart
 - Simplified methods for writing fan data based on subscribed states
+- Missing data points for high byte 0x03 implemented as well.
+- Added a first unit test for the parsing of numbers.

 <!--
     Placeholder for the next version (at the beginning of the line):